laravel/nova-docs/3.0/resources/README.md

 :::tip Time Synchronization

-Before disabling Traffic Cop, if you are experiencing issues you may first want to check that the system time is correctly synchronized using NTP.
+If you are experiencing issues with traffic cop you may first want to check that the system time is correctly synchronized using NTP.
 :::

 ## Preventing Accidental Resource Form Abandonment